-Versatile: the cupcakes work just as perfectly as a Friday night treat as they do for a birthday party or other gathering.
+Texture: The cupcakes are light and soft with a subtle sweetness.
+They work just as perfectly as a Friday night treat as they do for a birthday party or other gathering.

-Allergy-friendly: great to bring to a party so that everyone feels included, the cupcakes are naturally dairy-free and gluten-free.
+Allergy-friendly: Great to bring to a party so that everyone feels included, the cupcakes are naturally dairy-free and gluten-free, just like this dairy-free birthday cake recipe.

 As a busy mom, it’s important to me to whip up recipes with ingredients I naturally have on hand.
 This is why, if you have a well-stocked gluten-free pantry, you’ll have everything you need to make these collagen protein cupcakes!